microsoft/RoomAliveToolkit/README.md

 *Important*: The current release of the calibration tool does not address the case where the projection surface is flat (such as a bare wall).
 If the projection surface is flat, place some sizable objects, such as a couch, a few boxes, whatever you have handy, to create a non-flat projection surface.

-Place the Kinect v2 sensor so that it views most of the projected image.
-Precise alignment is not critical (that's part of the point of calibration), but both the Kinect color camera and Kinect depth camera must observe some portion of the projected image in order for calibration to succeed.
+Place the Kinect v2 sensor so that it views most of the projected image, and so that projector fills much of the camera's view.
+Precise alignment is not critical (that's part of the point of calibration), but both the Kinect color camera and Kinect depth camera must observe a good portion of the projected image in order for calibration to succeed.
 It may be helpful to run the Kinect SDK’s Color Basics sample to line things up.

 Configure your projector so that it is in ‘desktop front’ projection mode, and make sure Windows is set to ‘Extend’ its desktop to the projector.
 Best results will be obtained when the projector is driven at its native resolution.
 Verify that the projector is not performing any keystone correction.
 Take a moment to focus the projector.
 If the projector has a zoom adjustment ring, do not move it after calibration is performed.
 It is a good idea to set it to one extreme or another, so that later you will know if it has been changed.